Biden pledges solidarity with Israelis and suggests 'other team' to blame for Gaza hospital blast

 Their analysis projected that outright condemnation of Israel by Arab leaders would not only be a boon to Hamas but would likely encourage Iran to step up its anti-Israel activity, adding to fears that a regional conflagration might erupt, according to four officials who spoke to The Associated Press on condition of anonymity to discuss internal administration thinking.

 Long reported from Washington.
-AP Diplomatic Writer Matthew Lee in Tel Aviv, Israel, Associated Press writers Omar Akour in Amman, Jordan; Chris Megerian, Will Weissert and Darlene Superville in Washington; and Edith M. Lederer in New York contributed to this report.
+AP Diplomatic Writer Matthew Lee in Tel Aviv, Israel, Associated Press writers Omar Akour in Amman, Jordan Samuel McNeil in Jerusalem; Chris Megerian, Will Weissert and Darlene Superville in Washington; and Edith M. Lederer in New York contributed to this report.

 Credit: AP